“What if we only raise half of what we planned?”

 Daniel Kahneman’s research on anchoring bias is relevant here.
 Once you build a financial model, that single set of numbers becomes your anchor.
 You start believing your plan is your business, not that it’s one possible version of your business.

 Scenarios break the anchor.
-When you can see three versions of your future side by side, you stop thinking “we’ll have 14 months of runway” and start thinking “we’ll have 11 to 16 months of runway depending on how the raise goes.”
+When you can see three versions of your future side by side, you stop thinking “we’ll have 14 months of runway” and start thinking “we’ll have 11 to 18 months of runway depending on our hiring pace.”
 That’s a more honest way to plan, and it leads to better decisions.

 It also changes board conversations.
 Instead of presenting one plan and defending every assumption, you show three scenarios and discuss which assumptions drive the biggest differences.
 The conversation shifts from “is this number right” to “which risks should we prepare for.”